maceman/algorithms/programming-assignment-1/README.md

 From there, binary search is implemented to find an element within each array.
 The two arrays are merged once the smaller array has no more room for insertion.
-An output file is produced that analyzes the complexity of all three algorithms over both array.
+An output file is produced that analyzes the complexity of all three algorithms over both arrays.

 INSTRUCTIONS: Program only needs to be executed to fully run.
 Input sizes are 100, 10K, 500K and 1M.